meshenger-app/meshenger-android/docs/Documentation.md

 This phase was concluded with Meshenger 1.0.0.

-### Second phase
+### Second Phase

 The second phase was to implement authentication/encryption of the WebRTC handshake and database encryption.
 Along with other usability features (e.g. backup), other contact addresses should be able to be used (e.g. hostnames, multicast groups).

-This phase was started with Meshenger 2.0.0.
+This phase was concluded with Meshenger 2.0.0.

+### Third Phase

+The third phase added better encryption, a call history and (re-) added unknown callers.

+This phase was concluded with Meshenger 3.0.0.

+### Fourth Phase

+This phase focuses on bug fixing, stabilization and adding support for multicast addresses to allow calls into different networks.

 ## Source Code